 “Sal Suds is a balanced formulation of naturally derived surfactants with natural fir pine needle oil.
 It cleans and rinses with exceptional power, yet is mild & gentle on the skin.
 Sal Suds is equally effective in hard or soft water, rinsing freely, hot or cold.
 It is 100% cruelty-free.
 Sal Suds will biodegrade rapidly after it has done its job, without affecting nature’s balance.”

 I have read many recipes that use washing soda to thicken the soap, but every single one that I tried, turned into this gloopy mess that would get worse over time.
 I did not experience this with the addition of salt.
-The other benefit to this recipe is that though you can not mix castile soap with vinegar, you can combine Sal Suds with vinegar!
-(If you clean with castile soap, you can still RINSE with vinegar.
-It’s the COMBINATION that chemically causes the soap to be de-saponified.)
+The other benefit to this recipe is that though you can not mix castile soap with vinegar because of its alkaline nature, you can combine Sal Suds with vinegar because it is acidic in pH!
+If you clean with castile soap, you can still RINSE with vinegar.
+It’s the COMBINATION that chemically causes the soap to be de-saponified.

 Homemade Dish Soap